Eniolasoar/Ticketrax-React/README.md

 🔄 Switching Between Versions
-This project was built in three different versions: react, vue and twig To switch to vue, head over to this link : https://github.com/Eniolasoar/Ticketrax-vue To switch to Twig, head over to this link : https://github.com/Eniolasoar/Ticketrax-twig
+This project was built in three different versions: react, vue and twig To switch to Vue, head over to this link : https://github.com/Eniolasoar/Ticketrax-Vue To switch to Twig, head over to this link : https://github.com/Eniolasoar/Ticketrax-Twig

 And follow the appropriate instructions

-🧩 UI Components Overview
+## 🧩 UI Components Overview

-1️⃣ Navbar
+### 1️⃣ Navbar

 Responsive top navigation bar